Explaining IAM roles in Google Cloud Platform (GCP): Basic, Custom, and Predefined

 Cons

-• Requires careful consideration to ensure that permissions are not overly broad nor too restrictive.
+• It requires careful consideration to ensure that permissions are not overly broad or too restrictive.

 Limitations